 We’re going to tackle these in reverse order, starting with the basics of writing content that gets found by the people you want to attract.

-- Attract an audience
+- Attract the audience you want to attract

-- Deliver smart information
+- Deliver your smart information

 - Establish your authority

 That’s why we’re going to start by reviewing what search engines look for in a high-ranking piece of written content.